 Garland County was formed on April 5, 1873, and was named for Augustus.
-H. Garland, Governor of Arkansas, U.S. Senator, and Glover Cleveland's Attorney General.
+H. Garland, Governor of Arkansas, U.S. Senator, and Grover Cleveland's Attorney General.
 Hot Springs, the county seat, has drawn visitors to the area for many years.
 The landscape of Garland County is rugged terrain and heavily forested Ouachita Mountains.

 First National Reservation